House of Studies Vision, Mission, Core Values, and Affiliations

 opportunities for personal and liturgical spiritual formation.

 St. Anthony formally opened its doors on January 1, 2018.
 In October 2018, St. Anthony was authorized as a non-stock, non-profit corporation by the State Corporation Commission to transact business in the Commonwealth.
-In January 2019, it was also registered with the Internal Revenue Service as a tax-exempt organization (501c3) and recognized as a public charity (509a2).
+In January 2019, it was also recognized by the U.S. Department of Treasury and the Internal Revenue Service as a tax-exempt non-profit organization (501c3) and as a public charity (509a2): EIN 83-2618926.

 In November 2020, the State Council of Higher Education for Virginia (SCHEV) acknowledged that St. Anthony can provide religious training or theological education in Virginia using its name, pursuant to § 23-276.4 of the Code of Virginia.
 In February 2022, SCHEV notified St. Anthony’s Cathedral House of Liturgical Studies that it is a religious institution exempt from state regulation and oversight in the Commonwealth of Virginia in accordance with 8 VAC 40-31-50 of the Virginia Administration Code.